OpenSFS: History

-Releases
+OpenSFS Involvement in Lustre Releases

 In 2011, Lustre 2.1 was the first community release endorsed by OpenSFS.

 OpenSFS began direct funding of community releases in early 2012, focused on introducing new features and targeted every six months.
 Maintenance releases are targeted every three months.

 OpenSFS solicited proposals in February 2013 for Lustre feature development, parallel file system tools, addressing Lustre technical issues, and parallel file system incubators.

 OpenSFS-funded releases included Lustre 2.5 in October 2013, containing a Lustre+HSM integration capability.

 In 2017 it was announced that Lustre releases would adopt a Long Term Support (LTS) model with Lustre 2.10 being the first LTS release.

 At SC18 it was announced that Lustre 2.12 would be the next LTS release.

 Matters relating to the Lustre community releases are discussed at the OpenSFS Lustre Working Group.

 Lustre User Group

-Since 2011 OpenSFS has been in charge of organizing the annual Lustre User Group (LUG) event, traditionally held in April, for discussion and seminars on Lustre.
+Since 2011 OpenSFS has been in charge of organizing the annual Lustre User Group (LUG) event, traditionally held in April or May, for discussion and seminars on Lustre.
 The 2020 LUG was replaced by a webinar series in light of restrictions around travel and group meetings due to the global COVID-19 pandemic.